 Search & Book

-This deal will expire on May 5, 2025.
-A minimum stay of three days, and a maximum stay of three months apply.
-Departures are available from March to May 2025.
+This deal will expire on December 31, 2025, but the dates may sell out sooner than that.
+A minimum stay of three days and a maximum stay of three months apply.
+Departures are available from November 2025 to May 2026, but most departures are in November and December.

 You can find suitable dates using our calendar above or with the help of Google Flights.
-We recommend booking directly on China Easten’s website, but you can find cheaper prices with Skyscanner.
+We recommend booking directly on China Eastern’s website, but you can find cheaper prices on trip.com.
 However, booking on OTAs has its downsides.

 Why is booking with an airline better than with an online travel agency?